-15 MOSI/SDA is open drain
+14 MOSI/SDA is open drain

-5 Air quality signal characteristics
+5 Air Quality signal characteristics

-To satisfy a wide range of individual application requirements, the ENS161 offers a series of (indoor) air quality output signals that are derived from various international, as well as de-facto industry or proprietary standards.
+To satisfy a wide range of individual application requirements, the ENS160 offers a series of (indoor) air quality output signals that are derived from various international, as well as de-facto industry standards.
 Table 4 provides a summary of such signals, that are further described in the following sections.

-Table 4: Air quality signal output characteristics
+Table 4: Air Quality signal output characteristics

-Parameter Range Resolution Unit Comment

-eTVOC 0 - 65,000 1 ppb For requirements outside these specified

-eCO 2 400 - 65,000 1 ppm CO 2 -equiv. ranges please contact us

-AQI-UBA 16 1 - 5 1 -
+Parameter Range Resolution Unit Comment TVOC 0 - 65,000 1 ppb For requirements outside these eCO 2 400 - 65,000 1 ppm CO 2 -equiv. specified ranges please contact us AQI-UBA 15 1 to 5 1 -

-AQI-S 17 0 - 500 1 -

-5.1 eTVOC - equivalent Total Volatile Organic Compounds
+5.1 TVOC - Total Volatile Organic Compounds

-More than 5,000 VOCs exist, and they are two to five times more likely to be found indoors than outdoors.
+More than 5000 VOCs exist, and they are two to five times more likely to be found indoors than outdoors.
 Indoor VOCs are various types of hydrocarbons from mainly two sources: bio-effluents, i.e. odors from human respiration, transpiration and metabolism, and building material including furniture and household supplies.
 VOCs are known to cause eye irritation, headache, drowsiness or even dizziness - all summarized under the term Sick Building Syndrome (SBS).
-Besides industrial applications, comfort aspects (e.g. temperature, humidity), or building protection (mold, frost), VOCs are the main reason for ventilation.
+Besides industrial applications, comfort aspects (e.g. temperature), or building protection (humidity), VOCs are the main reason for ventilation.

-Please refer to brochure "Intelligent Air Quality Beyond CO_2 for Indoor Air Quality" for further information on VOCs.
+Please refer to white paper "Intelligent Air Quality Beyond CO_2 for Indoor Air Quality" for further information on VOCs.